Multi-Factor Authentication for Business: Benefits, Methods, and Implementation

 What are MFA fatigue attacks and how do you stop them?

 MFA fatigue attacks are a growing threat.
 Hackers steal passwords through phishing or data breaches, then bombard users with MFA push notifications until someone accidentally approves the attacker’s login.
+According to the Verizon DBIR 2025, MFA fatigue attacks now appear in 14% of security incidents.
 Recent Cisco and Microsoft investigations show this is now a preferred attack method.

 How MFA Fatigue Attacks Work

 The attack follows a simple sequence.
 First, the attacker obtains valid credentials through phishing, malware, or a leaked database.
 Next, they attempt to log into a company account using those credentials.
 The legitimate user receives dozens of push notifications in seconds.
-Confused and annoyed, the user eventually taps “Approve” on one of them to make the notifications stop.
+Confused and annoyed, the user eventually can’t take it anymore and taps “Approve” on one of them to make the notifications stop.
 The attacker gains access.

 How to Prevent MFA Fatigue Attacks